Healthdirect Free Australian health advice you can count on.

 What are the symptoms of multiple sclerosis?

-MS usually starts with mild symptoms that may or may not get worse over time.
-Symptoms depend on which part of the central nervous system is affected and how much damage has occurred.
+Symptoms of MS depend on which part of your central nervous system is affected and how much damage has occurred.

 The symptoms of MS vary widely from person to person.
 They can also come and go in any one person.
 MS is unpredictable.